 As a musician who plays the drums, your partner in rhythm in the band is the bass player.
 Together you lay the foundation for the songs you play.
-Here are some examples of how the drums and bass work together in different musical situations.

 “Can’t Always Get What You Want” The Rolling Stones